sibeshkar/sibeshkar.github.io/content/notes/unbounded.md

 2. Reachability - can eventually generate any program, taking arbitrary steps in the process
 3. Comparison - can compare and select program options using any criteria

-While arguably these universalities are at play for all sorts of tasks - from the mundane to the profound - their utility becomes truly clear when one examines the problem of [extreme generalization](https://blog.mayalabs.io/benchmark), or discovering new knowledge that does not resemble anything in the training set (or in all past train).
+While arguably these universalities are at play for all sorts of tasks - from the mundane to the profound - their utility becomes truly clear when one examines the problem of [extreme generalization](https://blog.mayalabs.io/benchmark), or discovering new knowledge that does not resemble anything in past training experience.

 New discovery requires finding a new underlying explanation for two or more things that are assumed to have nothing in common, and then using that explanation to extrapolate a prediction about how the world works.
 For example, gravitational waves were an early prediction from Einstein's general relativity equations, that took ~100 years to experimentally verify.